-One way is to butter the back of your mosaic with mortar.
+- One way is to butter the back of your mosaic with mortar.
 Make sure each piece has a dab.
 Apply your mosaic to the stone, pressing down each piece individually.
 Then tape off around the outside of the mosaic.
 Next, liberally spread mortar over the mosaic (just as you would grout).
 Wipe off (gently, without disturbing the position of the mosaic).
 Lift the tape away and do the final cleanup.

-A second way is to lay the mosaic onto the stone and tape around it.
-Lift the mosaic up and set aside.
+- A second way is to lay the mosaic onto the stone and tape around it.
+Lift the mosaic up and set it aside.
 Spread the mortar into the area which is outlined with the tape.
 Then press the mosaic into the mortar.
 Apply more mortar over the mosaic, wipe off, lift the tape away, and do the final cleanup.

-Another caution about using mortar as grout -- after you grout, cover the leftover mortar and save it for awhile, especially if you have colored it, since it's difficult to match the color if you need to mix more.
+Another caution about using mortar as grout—after you grout, cover the leftover mortar and save it for a while, especially if you have colored it since it's difficult to match the color if you need to mix more.
 I'm not sure why, but mortar is more prone than grout to develop little holes as it settles and dries.
 You are going to want to patch these.

 I wait 24 hours and then I spray the entire stone with a grout sealer that is for both indoor and outdoor use.
-This may not be necessary, since we're not using grout here, but it makes me feel more comfortable since these are for outdoor use.
-The edges of china are porous and I feel that the sealer may extend the life of these mosaics.
+This may not be necessary since we're not using grout here, but it makes me feel more comfortable since these are for outdoor use.
+The edges of china are porous, and I feel that the sealer may extend the life of these mosaics.
 Currently, I am using DuPont grout sealer for indoor and outdoor use.

 You can pour some sealer into a small container and apply it with a brush, but I like to spray it on.
 I pour some of the sealer into a small spray bottle.
 I take the garden stone outside and liberally spray the entire surface of the stone.
 I then wipe off the mosaic and polish it clean.
 I pour the remaining sealer back into the bottle and rinse the spray bottle well.
 This method is more thorough and more economical.